 Estonia opened its embassy in Warsaw on 20 June 1995.
-Chargé d'Affaires Riho Laanemäe worked there initially; in 1996 Mr. Peeter Restsinski became the Estonian ambassador to Poland.
-From 2000 to 2005 the Estonian ambassador to Poland was Mr. Aivo Orav, from 2005 to 2009 the ambassador was Mr. Ants Frosch, from 2009-2013 the ambassador was Mr. Taavi Toom and from 2013-2014 Mr. Eerik Marmei.
-As of September 2014, the Ambassador of Estonia to Poland is H. E. Mr. Harri Tiido.
+Chargé d'Affaires Riho Laanemäe worked there initially; in 1996 Peeter Restsinski became the Estonian ambassador to Poland.
+From 2000 to 2005, the Estonian ambassador to Poland was Aivo Orav, from 2005 to 2009, the ambassador was Ants Frosch, from 2009 to 2013, the ambassador was Taavi Toom and from 2013 to 2014 Eerik Marmei.
+As of September 2014, the Ambassador of Estonia to Poland is Harri Tiido.

 The Polish Embassy in Estonia was opened in Tallinn in August 1993.
-Initially the Polish ambassador to Estonia was Ambassador Mr. Jarosław Lindenberg, residing in Riga.
-Starting November 1994 it was Mr. Jakub Wolasiewicz, who resided in Tallinn.
-Until August 2014 Mr Grzegors Marek Poznański served as Ambassador of Poland to Estonia.
-The current ambassador, Mr. Robert Filipczak, presented his credentials to President Toomas Hendrik Ilves in September 2014.
+Initially the Polish ambassador to Estonia was Ambassador Jarosław Lindenberg, residing in Riga.
+Starting from November 1994, it was Jakub Wolasiewicz, who resided in Tallinn.
+Current ambassador Grzegorz Kozłowski presented his credentials to President Kersti Kaljulaid in February 2017.

 |May 2017||Minister of Foreign Affairs Sven Mikser|

 |April 2017||Minister of Foreign Affairs Sven Mikser|